-Getting started with Indigenous decolonization of curriculum
+Getting started with Indigenous Decolonization of curriculum and pedagogy

-A guide to support faculty in beginning their process of critical self-reflection regarding Indigenous decolonization of curriculum and pedagogical practices.
+A guide to support faculty in beginning their process of critical self-reflection regarding Indigenous Decolonization of curriculum and pedagogical practices.

 Steps to getting started